 Is your food glowing with life force?
 Or is it lifeless?
-When a food has just been picked, it’s LOADED with life force and nutrients!
+When a food has just been picked, it’s ALIVE with life force and nutrients!
 Life force is vital energy or Qi.
 After harvesting, the life force gradually declines.
 At the very last stage of decline, microbes take over, it disintegrates, dies and gets recycled back into the earth.
 When food is processed at high heat, it loses life force, so high temperature baking, frying, and irradiation cause a loss in nutrients.
 When raw foods are dried or dehydrated, they can be stored for long periods without losing life force or nutrients.
 If you live mostly on organic fresh veggies, fruits, and seeds and nuts, you’re getting the best Nature has to offer.
 But if you’re eating packaged foods which are designed to last for months, the life force is much lower.
 For examples, crackers made of ground flours of a certain age, and baked at high temperatures, will have a low nutritional value, and negligible life force.

 Which is best?
 Raw Food? or Lightly Cooked?